 If you leave your superannuation in your DIY Will

-Superannuation may form part of your estate and be dealt with in accordance with the terms of your Will, but in most cases superannuation will be paid directly to a beneficiary nominated in your superannuation policy without any reference to the terms of your Will.
+Superannuation may form part of your estate and be dealt with in accordance with the terms of your Will.
+Still, in most cases, superannuation will be paid directly to a beneficiary nominated in your superannuation policy without any reference to the terms of your Will.

-Whilst you can provide in your Will that your estate be given to whoever you would like there is only a small eligible group of beneficiaries who can directly receive superannuation benefits on your death.
+While you can provide in your Will that your estate be given to whoever you would like, only a small eligible group of beneficiaries can directly receive superannuation benefits on your death.

-Superannuation funds have particular rules for releasing funds to an estate and an invalid Will makes this process more difficult to navigate.
+Superannuation funds have particular rules for releasing funds to an estate, and an invalid Will makes this process more challenging.

-Again the release of funds is not automatic to your family and your loved ones may suffer hardship if the release of funds is delayed.
+Again, the release of funds is not automatic for your family, and your loved ones may suffer hardship if it is delayed.

 Lawyers are trained to write valid Wills